Vietnam generates $41 million from forest carbon credits under World Bank agreement

 These six provinces collectively oversee more than 3.1 million hectares of land enveloped by forests.

 The allocation of funds aims to incentivize and empower these regions in sustaining and nurturing their forested territories.
+Vietnam carbon credits play a crucial role in promoting sustainable forest management.

 Having witnessed the success of the pilot program that incentivizes emissions reduction in these provinces, several other localities across Vietnam, boasting extensive expanses of well-preserved natural forests, are gearing up to adopt and implement similar initiatives in the near future.